khryniewicki/HeroesBattleFrontEnd/README.md

 ----

-### HeroesBattleFrontEnd
+### Heroes Battle FrontEnd

-Heroes Battle Front End is the Heroes Battle game web application.
+Heroes Battle FrontEnd is the Heroes Battle game web application.
 The application was prepared with the help of Angular CLI version 10.1.4.

 Application main functionalities:
 - [x] data caching